-Google Lens is Google Goggles on steroids — and everything Bixby Vision should have been
+Google Lens: Everything you need to know

 The potential for Google Lens is only going to grow as Google's capabilities in AI and big data increase.

 At a more advanced level, Google's VPS (visual positioning system) builds on the foundations of Google Lens on Tango devices to pinpoint specific objects in the device's field of vision, like items on a store shelf.
-As mainstream phone cameras improve, and the trend towards multiple lenses in high-end phones continue, there's every chance VPS could eventually become a standard Lens feature.
+As mainstream phone cameras improve, and ARCore becomes more widely adopted, there's every chance VPS could eventually become a standard Lens feature, assuming your device hit a certain baseline for camera hardware.

+On the surface the two products might appear very similar — at least to begin with.

-The potential for Google Lens is only going to grow as Google's capabilities in these areas become stronger.
-And the contrast with one of the Galaxy S8's most publicized features is pretty stark.
-Samsung is still a relative newcomer in AI, and that's reflected in the current weakness of Bixby Vision.
+However, the potential for Google Lens is only going to grow as Google's capabilities in AI and computer vision become stronger.
+And the contrast with one of Samsung's most publicized features is pretty stark.
+The Korean firm is still a relative newcomer in AI, and that's reflected in the current weakness of Bixby Vision on the Galaxy S8 and Note 8.

-Right now Bixby can help you identify wine (badly), as well as flowers (sometimes) and animals (to varying degrees of success), and products, through Vivino, Pinterest and Amazon respectively.
+Right now Bixby can help you identify wine (badly), as well as flowers (sometimes) and animals (to varying degrees of success) — as well as products, through Vivino, Pinterest and Amazon respectively.
 Samsung doesn't have its own mountain of data to fall back on, and so it has to rely on specific partnerships for various types of objects.
+(The service routinely tells you it's "still learning," as a caveat when you first set it up.)

-What's more, while Samsung can (and apparently does plan to) bring Bixby to older phones via a software update, Google could conceivably flip the switch through Assistant and open the floodgates to everything running Android 6.0 and up.
+What's more, while Samsung can (and apparently does plan to) bring Bixby to older phones via software updates, Google could conceivably flip the switch through Assistant and open the floodgates to everything running Android 6.0 and up.
+Both services are going to require some more work before that happens, though.

-Anyone who's used Bixby Vision can attest that it just doesn't work very well, and Google Lens seems like a much more elegant implementation.
+Nevertheless, anyone who's used Bixby Vision on a Galaxy phone can attest that it just doesn't work very well, and Google Lens seems like a much more elegant implementation.
 We don't yet know how well Lens will work in the real world, but if it's anywhere near as competent as Google Photos' image identification skills, it'll be something worth looking forward to.

+We'll have more to say on Google Lens when we test it in more detail on the Pixel 2 phones.

 Reader comments